 What is vaginitis?

 Vaginitis is a general term describing inflammation of the vagina.
 This most commonly occurs when the normal bacterial flora in the vagina becomes out of balance, allowing overgrowth of other organisms.
-There are different types of vaginitis, at least three of which are infectious: Candida (yeast) infections, trichomoniasis, bacterial vaginosis (BV), and atrophic vaginitis.
+There are different types of vaginitis, at least three of which are infectious: Candida or yeast infections, trichomoniasis, bacterial vaginosis (BV), and atrophic vaginitis.

 What are vaginitis symptoms?

 The typical symptoms of vaginitis are itching, discharge, redness and discomfort.
 With a Candida infection, there is classically a thick, white discharge from the vagina, resembling "cottage cheese" in appearance.
 It can also be watery.
 Usually, the discharge has no smell, but the vagina and labia are reddened, and itching is the symptom prompting treatment.

 Trichomoniasis, a sexually transmitted disease caused by the single-celled protozoan parasite Trichomonas vaginalis, may manifest no symptoms for years, and therefore may go untreated with the potential to be spread to others.
 Symptoms can include itching and burning, as well as painful urination.